-Another current issue is the introduction of mandatory

-electronic invoicing, with effect from 31 March 2015, for all suppliers issuing invoices to the Public Administration.
+Another current issue relates to the introduction of mandatory electronic invoicing, with effect from 31 March 2015, for all suppliers issuing invoices to the Public Administration.

 According to figures provided by the Ministry of the Economy and Finance, over 20,000 public administrations have registered, but only 28% of these are actually active.

-The implicit cultural change brought by electronic invoicing shows an opportunity for the Public Administration to create a virtuous circle, improving the entire system.

-In conclusion, 2015 was a very challenging year in terms of payments by public administrations.
+The implicit cultural change brought about by electronic invoicing is an opportunity for the Public Administration to create a virtuous circle, improving the entire system.
+In conclusion, 2015 is shaping up to be a highly challenging year in terms of payments by public administrations.
 The problem should remain at the top of the political and media agenda, otherwise the situation is likely to deteriorate.
 Nonetheless, there is no doubt that electronic invoicing and certification have led to an increase in factoring services provided to suppliers of the PA both in financial terms and in terms of supporting the needs of companies to accelerate payment collections.

-The Banca Sistema Group and factoring Activities
+Banca Sistema and Factoring Activities

-Turnover in 2015 for the Banca Sistema Group was \in 1,411 million, up 20% on the same period in 2014.
-Considering the third party receivables managed, total volumes amount to \in 1,699 million as at 31 December 2015.
+The 2015 turnover of Banca Sistema for the period was € 1,411 million, up 20% on the same period in 2014.
+Considering the third party receivables managed, total volumes came to € 1,699 million as at 31 December 2015.